Developer Guide

 - Address Book Storage

 Each of these storage packages provides interfaces and implementations for reading and writing data in a structured way.
-The StorageManager
+The StorageManager serves as the central manager for handling both user preferences and address book data storage.

 Key Classes and Interfaces